As a fitness coach, I always use pre-workouts for my exercise routines. But I’ve recently found that most of my clients don't trust this supplement.

 First, It's wise to consult a doctor even before purchasing a pre-workout supplement.
-I cannot emphasize enough how important this step is, especially if you have a preexisting health condition.
+From my experience, getting a professional's opinion helped tailor my pre-workout choice to my specific health needs.

 That said, here are a few pre-workout tips to follow: